A Satirical Elegy on the Death of a Late Famous General

 Quotes to be Used

-The following lines are useful to quote when talking about the silent demise of a famed and acclaimed person.
+The following lines are particularly useful when discussing the unremarkable demise of a famed and acclaimed person:

 Of old age too, and in his bed!